cherwill/spreadexwidgets/README.md

 ### Widgets

-The Coding Exercise document states that `Widths, heights and diameters must be positive`.
+`Widths, heights and diameters must be positive`.
 In order to satisfy this requirement, I started by writing tests for the validation of the dimensions.
 The end result is a set of tests for the Widgets that expect an `ArgumentOutOfRangeException` to be thrown when a dimension is negative.

 The base class, Widget, specifies properties such as PositionX, PositionY, and Width, which are all used by two or more subclasses.